psadda/microbuild/README.md

 # microbuild

-A small Ruby scripting system for building C and C++ applications
+A small Ruby scripting system for building C and C++ applications, and my personal experiment in vibecoding.